-In 2003, Toronto and Region Conservation initiated the West Nile Virus Surveillance and Monitoring Program as a measure of due diligence and in cooperation with our Regional Public Health partners in Durham, Peel, York and the City of Toronto.
+In 2003, Toronto and Region Conservation Authority (TRCA) initiated the West Nile Virus Surveillance and Monitoring Program as a measure of due diligence and in cooperation with our Regional Public Health partners in Durham, Peel, York and the City of Toronto.

 What is West Nile Virus?